-Diagnosis of diabetes in dogs is more common today than ever before.
+Diagnosis of diabetes in dogs is more common today than ever before (1).
 It's been estimated that about 1 in 100 dogs will develop diabetes mellitus by time they're 12 years old.
-Caring for a dog with diabetes can be stressful, expensive and time-consuming, but with the right diabetic dog diet, it's possible to manage the condition.
-So how and what to feed a diabetic dog, and more importantly, what not to feed a diabetic dog to avoid further complications?
+Female dogs and some breeds are more susceptible to diabetes than others (2).

 Table of Contents

-According to Merck Vet Manual review of most recent studies, the three most effective solutions for dealing with diabetes in dogs, and structuring a diabetic dog diet are high fiber foods, medium-carb medium-protein meals, and caloric restriction.
-This, paired with daily exercise regime and spaying or neutering your pet will bring about positive results.
+Based on a meta-review of most recent studies, the three most effective solutions for dealing with diabetes in dogs and structuring a diabetic dog diet are: (a) high fiber, (b) medium-carb, high/medium-protein, and (c) caloric restriction (3, 4, 5, 6).
+This, paired with daily exercise regime, will bring about positive results.

-This article will not delve too deep into what diabetes in dogs is but rather focus on what to feed a diabetic dog, and how to reverse the symptoms with the proper diabetic dog diet.
-For more information on diabetes mellitus in pets please refer to Merck Vet Manual.
+Note: It's beyond the scope of this article to delve deep into what diabetes in dogs.
+Instead, the article will focus on what to feed a diabetic dog, and how to reverse the symptoms with the proper diabetic dog diet.
+For more general information on diabetes mellitus in dogs, please refer to Merck Vet Manual.

-Diabetes mellitus, or simply diabetes, is an illness that occurs when the dog's body can't utilize glucose as it's supposed to.
+Diabetes mellitus, or simply diabetes in dogs, is a chronic metabolic disorder that occurs when the dog's body cannot utilize glucose the way it's supposed to (7).
 The dog's pancreas is unable to produce enough insulin to turn food into energy, or the cells in a body are failing to use insulin properly.
-The first stage is known as type 1 diabetes in humans, and that is the only type of diabetes that affects dogs (Fleeman et al. 2001).
+The first stage is known as type 1 diabetes in humans, and that is the only type of diabetes that affects dogs (8).

-Timely diagnosis of diabetes in dogs is very important, and if you notice that your dog is displaying excessive thirst, weight loss or increased urination, take him to the vet immediately.
-Your vet will help you develop a diabetic dog diet and explain what to feed a diabetic dog to possibly alleviate the symptoms.
+Timely diagnosis of diabetes in dogs is crucial for successful management.
+If you notice that your dog is displaying excessive thirst or increased urination, which are just some of the symptoms of diabetes, take him to the vet.
+Your vet will help you develop a diabetic dog diet plan and explain what to feed a diabetic dog to alleviate the symptoms.

-Even though the exact cause of diabetes is unknown, some factors that might lead to diabetes in dogs include genetics, autoimmune disease, obesity and chronic pancreatitis (Rand et al. 2004).
+Even though the exact cause of dog diabetes is unknown, some factors that might lead to diabetes in dogs include genetics, autoimmune disease, obesity and chronic pancreatitis (9, 10).
 Female dogs are at greater risk at later stages in life.
-Some breeds are more at risk of diabetes as well, like Australian Terriers, Schnauzers, Poodles and Dachshunds.
+Some breeds are more at risk of diabetes as well, like Australian Terriers, Schnauzers, Poodles and Dachshunds (11).

-What to feed a diabetic dog to reverse the condition?
-Unfortunately, diabetes in dogs cannot be completely cured; however, with proper management and a well-designed diabetic dog diet, your pooch can still have a normal and healthy life.
-Several studies have demonstrated how knowing what not to feed a diabetic dog and which foods to include can help to manage this condition (Hess et al. 2013).
+So what to feed a diabetic dog to reverse the condition?
+Unfortunately, diabetes in dogs cannot be cured.
+However, studies found that with proper management and a well-designed diabetic dog diet, pets can still have a normal and healthy life (12, 13, 14).

 Your vet should always be the first point of contact, because dogs with diabetes will require a daily shot of insulin to help them regulate their blood glucose levels.
-Your vet will also explain what not to feed a diabetic dog and how to structure a diabetic dog diet as part of the treatment.
-Here's everything you must know about this type of diet.
+Your vet will also explain what not to feed a diabetic dog and how to structure a diabetic dog diet as part of the management plan.
+Here's everything you must know about this diet.

-Dogs with diabetes have to stay in shape.
-You must make sure that your dog doesn’t get overweight, and if he already is, it is crucial that he loses those pounds because that will improve his condition and help his cells to use insulin better.
-This should be achieved using a combination of daily exercise and caloric restriction (Cook et al. 2012).
+Dogs with diabetes must stay in shape.
+Make sure that your pet doesn’t get overweight, and if he already is, it is crucial that he loses those extra pounds because that will improve his condition and help his cells to use insulin better.
+This should be achieved through a combination of daily exercise and caloric restriction (15, 16).

 Either you or your vet can determine the exact number of calories your dog will require daily based on his activity level, age and current weight.
-It is important to stick to that number.
-Timing of meals is also significant when you care for a dog with diabetes.
-In most cases, feeding your dog 2-3 times a day, at the same time, is optimal.
-Your dog’s diet must be consistent in the amount of carbs and the ratio of protein/fat/carbs because this can cause dramatic changes in glucose levels.
+Timing of meals is also significant.
+In most cases, feeding your dog 2-3 times a day, at the exact same time, is optimal (17).
+Your dog’s diet must be consistent in the amount of carbs and the ratio of protein/fat/carbs; otherwise, it may can cause dramatic changes in glucose levels.

 It's crucial that your dog eats regularly because of his insulin shots.
 If he isn’t eating much, he might not like the food or there could be a health related reason.
 It can even be a sign of complications related to diabetes.
-You can always try to entice your dog to eat: try mixing a tablespoon of canned dog food with his regular meals, using low-carb low calorie dog food mixers, or adding a bit of chicken broth to his dry food.
+You can always try to entice your dog to eat: try mixing a tablespoon of canned dog food with his regular meals, using low-carb low calorie dog food mixers, or adding some bone broth to your dog's dry foods.

 Studies are still unclear on the exact best nutrient profile and what to feed a diabetic dog.
-However, based on current evidence we have, most vets recommend a low-fat, medium-carbohydrate, medium-protein, high-fiber diabetic diet for dogs.
+However, based on current evidence, veterinarians recommend a low-fat, low/medium-carbohydrate, high/medium-protein, high-fiber diabetic diet for dogs (21, 22, 23, 24, 25, 26).
 This diet helps your dog stay fit and slows the glucose from entering the bloodstream.
-You'll also need to make sure that your dog drinks a lot of water when on a very high fiber diet.

-Since there is no one recommended diet for diabetic dog that suits all pets with diabetes mellitus, the amount of fiber or carbs will depend on many factors, particularly on the weight and exercise regime of your dog.
+Since there is no one recommended dog diabetes diet that suits all pets with diabetes mellitus, the amount of fiber or carbs will depend on many factors, particularly on the weight and exercise regime of your dog.
 Here's what to feed a diabetic dog in terms of macronutrients that will help manage the condition.